-iPhone Going Straight to Voicemail?
-Here's What to do
+iPhone Going Straight to Voicemail Without Ringing?
+Here's What to Do

-Why Does iPhone Go Straight to Voicemail without Ringing?
+Why Is My iPhone Going Straight to Voicemail without Ringing?

-There can be a multitude of reasons that your phone calls are going straight to voicemail.
-As mentioned, Apple has packed the iPhone with a lot of features, with many of them offering options for silencing phone calls.
+Apple has packed the iPhone with a lot of features, with many of them offering options for silencing phone calls.
 I’m going to take a look at several of these features, however, the problem may also be with your carrier.
-While issues with your carrier is one of the last things you should consider, you may want to keep the idea on the table.
+While issues with your carrier are one of the last things you should consider, you may want to keep the idea on the table.

-If you’re having issues with phone calls going directly to voicemail, there’s several different solutions you can try.
-Virtually all of these will involve navigating to your iPhone’s Settings, so ensure you know where it is located.
-Naturally, you are also able to search for your Settings app by swiping down somewhere on the Home Screen to bring up the App Search.
+According to a forum post on Apple Forums, your best bet at fixing the problem is contacting your carrier.
+This means the issue is not even on your end, especially if you don’t recall changing the voicemail settings.

+Once you contact your carrier, they should be able to fix the problem internally, and your iPhone should stop going to voicemail on its own.
+However, if your carrier’s customer support isn’t able to help you, you can try and fix the problem on your own by following the instructions listed below.

-Check For a Software Update
+2. Check for a Software Update

 One of the first things you should do if your phone calls are going straight to voicemail is check to see if your iPhone needs a software update.
 Updating is not only a good idea for potentially fixing minor software bugs, but it also ensures that you’re getting the best security possible on Apple’s end.